Vorkytaka/mini_tea/packages/mini_tea/README.md

 As you can see the update function is a simple switch case that increments or decrements the state based on the incoming message.

-> Don't think about `CounterEffect` for now, we will talk about it later.
+> 🚧 You can ignore CounterEffect for now; it will be discussed later.

 ### 3. Create a Feature